-and confirm that problem \eqref{EroneDNNcon-penalty} is a global exact penalty of \eqref{EroneDNNcon}, i.e., there exists a threshold $\overline{\rho}>0$ such that problem \eqref{EroneDNNcon-penalty} associated to every $\rho\ge\overline{\rho}$ has the same global optimal solution set as \eqref{EroneDNNcon}.
-This is significant in numerical computation of \eqref{EroneDNNcon} because it implies that computing a finite number of problems \eqref{EroneDNNcon-penalty} with appropriately large $\rho$ will yield a favourable solution.
-Jiang et al. \cite{Jiang21} proved that problem \eqref{EroneDNNcon-penalty} is a global exact penalty of \eqref{EroneDNNcon} by assuming that the multifunction
+and to prove that it is a global exact penalty of \eqref{EroneDNNcon}, i.e., there exists a threshold $\overline{\rho}>0$ such that the problem \eqref{EroneDNNcon-penalty} associated to every $\rho\ge\overline{\rho}$ has the same global optimal solution set as \eqref{EroneDNNcon}.
+The latter is significant for numerical computation of \eqref{EroneDNNcon}, since it means that computing a finite number of penalty problems \eqref{EroneDNNcon-penalty} with appropriately large $\rho$ can yield a favorable solution.
+Jiang et al. \cite{Jiang21} proved that the problem \eqref{EroneDNNcon-penalty} is a global exact penalty of \eqref{EroneDNNcon} by assuming that the multifunction